Can you remember how well you slept the last time there was a full moon?

 Anecdotal versus strictly scientific

-Anecdotal evidence for a lunar effect isn’t hard to find; it’s not uncommon to find people who swear they sleep poorly over the nights of the full moon.
+Anecdotal evidence for a lunar effect isn’t hard to find; some people swear they sleep poorly over the nights of the full moon.
 And moon madness stories from the front line of those who see humanity at its worst are surprisingly common.

 We may publicly dismiss them, but privately we consider them because one captivating anecdote will always stick in the mind better than a host of scientific studies.

-Under highly controlled conditions, in a circadian laboratory, a small sample of 33 healthy adults were recorded as having four minutes less REM sleep over the nights of the full moon.
+Under highly controlled conditions, a small sample of 33 healthy adults was recorded as having four minutes less REM sleep over the nights of the full moon.

 Unfortunately, the results of the experiment have never been replicated, and the statistically small size of the sample casts doubt on the validity of the results.

 The belief that the moon can influence the human body is founded on misconceptions then, it seems.

 Some suggest that because the moon has a profound effect on the tides, it might also have an effect on humans since we are comprised mainly of water.

 In actual fact, the moon exerts a very weak tidal force on uncontained water.
 Astronomer George O. Abell claims that a mosquito would exert more gravitational pull on your arm than the moon would on your body.

 What research does demonstrate, however, is that many people fall prey to a phenomenon that University of Wisconsin–Madison psychologists Loren and Jean Chapman termed “illusory correlation”.